Keruspe/blog/posts/2012-11-22-knowing-your-system-part-basics-on-unixlike-systems.md

 * /bin is the place where the executables are stored
 * /sbin is the place where administrative executables are stored
-* /usr (unix shared resources) is a legacy directory where we used to put all the binaries, libraries and data which were not necessary to boot the system, when the main hard drive was too little to store everything.
+* /usr (unix shared resources) is a legacy directory where we used to put all the binaries, libraries and data which were not necessary to boot the system, when the main hard drive was too small to store everything.
 It's now becoming the standard place in which are moved /bin, /sbin and /lib.

 There is now a standard filesystem hierarchy for data stored in each user home directory, guided by freedesktop: